lasellers/eve-materials-lookup/README.md

  https://docs.google.com/spreadsheets/d/1qY5K7CfyuPZPun9hUf_RnchMNVpKPtMlN0iACmUOemA/edit#gid=0

+## Todo

+* The app is stable now, but I've been looking into various "dynamic proogramming" techniques to optimize the responsiveness.
+For the next version, going to update the algs to see if we can't improve speed by about 100x.

 ## Versions
 * v1 September 19 2020.
 Pulled together in a few hours Saturday partly to practice using VueJS and